julie-jiang/sudoku/README.md

 To test my soduku solver, I will write a `SodukuGenerator.cpp` which will be able to generate soduku puzzles of arbitrary size.

 ## Read more
 Please see [my spec](Julie Jiang Comp 15 Final Project Specs.pdf) for formal definitions and algorithms rendered in beautiful LaTeX.
+However, some outlines of the design in the spec might be outdated, since, as you may know, plans can change.